-Handwriting begins with a review of uppercase letter formation and then transitions into lowercase practice.
+Handwriting begins with a review of capital letter formation and then transitions into lowercase practice.
 Students are introduced to groups of letters that are formed similarly and work towards developing correct formation and neatness through frequent practice and instruction.
 Handwriting is taught using the Handwriting Without Tears program.

-First graders develop writing skills through participation in Writing Workshop.
+First graders develop writing skills throughout Writing Workshop.
 They learn to recognize themselves as writers who can make meaning of their lives through written work.
 Students engage in the writing process daily and develop skills in planning, drafting, revising, and publishing pieces.
-Writing is shared in many ways, through partner work, whole-group celebrations, and also at lower school assemblies.
-Teachers implement units of study developed by the Teacher's College Reading and Writing Project, including narrative, information, opinion, and poetry units.
+Writing is shared in many ways, through partner work, whole-group celebrations, and shares with other classrooms.
+Teachers implement units of study developed by the Teacher's College Reading and Writing Project, including narrative, information, and opinion writing.
 First graders also reflect on various school events, performances, and field trips in their journals.